zzrafz/automatic-screenshot-cropper/README.md

 An automatic image cropper for apps like Instagram, Whatsapp, etc that removes the unnecessary garbage from your screenshot file (written in Python).

-It works by finding the first white line above/below the .png file and removing everything above/below it.
+It works by finding the first white line above/below the central line of the .png file and removing everything above/below it.